Mykol71/posos/msposapp/README.md

 		┗━
 		Enter selection:

-		Select "d" to I/C/U Deps (Install/Configure/Upgrade; need Redhat support login) Select "a" to I/C/U AWS (Need AWS Account Keys, region, text output) Select "2" to load the RTI cloud admin menu
+		Select "d" to Install/Configure/Upgrade Dependant packages; need Redhat support login the first time.
+		Select "a" to I/C/U AWS - Need AWS Account Keys, region, and enter "text" for output.

-3. Start with Building the OS Media; then create a VPN connection; and finally Deploy.
+3. Start with Build OS Media; then create a VPN connection; lastly, stage and restore data.

 PCI/Security Considerations
 ------------------------

-In my opinion, the most important quote from any of these articles to be aware of: "And while there are hurdles to be jumped and special attention that is needed when using containers in a cardholder data environment, there are no insurmountable obstacles to achieving PCI compliance."
+In my opinion, the most important quote from any of these articles to be aware of: "And while there are hurdles to be jumped and special attention that is needed when using containers in a cardholder data environment, there are no insurmountable obstacles to achieving PCI compliance." - Phil Dorzuk.

 - Good Container/PCI Article: